 As Goldstein put it, “Mindfulness isn’t a hobby; it’s a way of living.”

 How to Begin Practicing Simple Mindfulness

 Usually easiest to do by sitting down in a quiet place and finding your breath.
 When your attention moves away from the breath (which it will do all the time, no worries), just bring it back to your breathing.

 It’s a lot easier to learn to be mindful while chasing your breath, as you sit in a quiet place, rather than trying to learn how to do it while outside chasing butterflies, paying attention to as much as possible every nano-second.

 That’s why you see photos of people sitting very still, no distractions, just breathing in and out.
-Or a happy orangutan taking a selfie, just after meditating.

 It looks like nothing.
 It feels like everything.